Skip to Main Content

 New Jersey

-CET bid the Clean Link New Jersey project into the PJM and the NJ Board of Public Utilities' 2021 State Agreement Approach Proposal Window to Support New Jersey Offshore Wind.
-The designs utilized in Clean Link New Jersey embraced the power corridor concept to provide a cost-effective opportunity to install multiple power import cables to maximize capacity transfer and minimize disruption to the shore communities hosting the offshore wind delivery infrastructure.
-Clean Link New Jersey is also designed with a cost-effective meshed network of offshore platforms to create a level of reliability that has not yet been achieved for U.S. offshore wind.
+CET has been active in New Jersey for several years.
+First, proposing the Clean Link New Jersey project into the PJM and the New Jersey Board of Public Utilities' 2021 State Agreement Approach Proposal Window to Support New Jersey Offshore Wind.
+Clean Link New Jersey’s design utilized the power corridor concept to provide a cost-effective opportunity to install multiple power import cables to maximize capacity transfer and minimize disruption to the shore communities hosting the offshore wind delivery infrastructure.

 New England

-CET has been active in New England for several years developing transmission solutions to connect renewable energy sources to the existing grid.
-We are exploring opportunities to partner with developers to create innovative offshore delivery infrastructure proposals that facilitate reliable, resilient, and expandable offshore wind connections to shore and the existing grid.
+CET has been active in New England, developing transmission solutions to connect renewable energy sources to the existing grid.
+We are exploring opportunities to develop innovative offshore delivery infrastructure proposals that facilitate reliable, resilient, and expandable offshore wind connections to shore and the existing grid.